IT Services for Construction Companies: Job-Site, ERP & Cybersecurity

 How much does managed IT cost for a construction company in Canada?

 It depends on user count, sites, devices, security needs, and scope.
-Fusion prices IT support as a flat monthly fee, so you’re not guessing at the end of the month.
+Fusion Computing prices IT support as a flat monthly fee, so you’re not guessing at the end of the month.
 Multi-site construction companies or firms with tighter security needs should get a scoped assessment first.
 We won’t quote blindly.
-Book a free assessment to get a clear picture.
+Book a Consultation to get a clear picture.

 Can you support our project management and estimating software?